-(vii) Derecognition
+(vi) Derecognition

-The Group derecognises a financial asset when the contractual rights to the future cash flows in relation to the financial asset expire or when the financial asset has been transferred and the transfer meets the criteria for derecognition in accordance with HKFRS 9.
+The Group generally derecognises a financial asset when the contractual rights to the future cash flows in relation to the financial asset expires.

 Financial liabilities are derecognised when the obligation specified in the relevant contract is discharged, cancelled or expires.